 People with all backgrounds and experience are able to help at clinics.
 Volunteers are assigned various duties at a clinic which may include dog walking, administrative work, kennel cleaning, assisting with dog intake or even pre-op exams.
 If you’re interested in more information or would like to have your name added to our Volunteer Call Out list, please email email@example.com

-Veterinarians, vet students and vet techs are required in order to conduct a spay/neuter clinic.
-Experienced people for this position are needed as clinics tend to be a fast paced atmosphere under less than ideal conditions.
+Veterinarians, registered vet techs and vet/tech students are required in order to conduct a spay/neuter clinic.
+Experienced people for this position are needed as clinics tend to be a fast paced atmosphere in less than ideal conditions.
 If you’re interested in volunteering or having your name added to our Volunteer Call Out list, please email firstname.lastname@example.org